 - Otherwise, you have to use PowerShell to add the sync members that belong to different subscriptions.

-Can I use Data Sync to sync between SQL Databases that belong to different clouds (like Azure Public Cloud and Azure China 21Vianet)
+Can I use Data Sync to sync between databases in SQL Database that belong to different clouds (like Azure Public Cloud and Azure China 21Vianet)

 Yes.
-You can sync between SQL Databases that belong to different clouds, you have to use PowerShell to add the sync members that belong to the different subscriptions.
+You can sync between databases that belong to different clouds.
+You have to use PowerShell to add the sync members that belong to the different subscriptions.

 Can I use Data Sync to seed data from my production database to an empty database, and then sync them

 Yes.
 Create the schema manually in the new database by scripting it from the original.
 After you create the schema, add the tables to a sync group to copy the data and keep it synced.

 Should I use SQL Data Sync to back up and restore my databases

 It isn't recommended to use SQL Data Sync to create a backup of your data.
 You can't back up and restore to a specific point in time because SQL Data Sync synchronizations aren't versioned.
 Furthermore, SQL Data Sync doesn't back up other SQL objects, such as stored procedures, and doesn't do the equivalent of a restore operation quickly.